Narvi (moon)

 Narvi /ˈnɑrvi/ or Saturn XXXI is a natural satellite of Saturn.
 It was discovered by a team of astronomers led by Scott S. Sheppard in 2003, and given the temporary designation S/2003 S 1.

 Description

 Narvi is about 7 kilometres in diameter, and orbits Saturn at an average distance of 19,371,000 km in 1006.541 days, at an inclination of 136.8° to the ecliptic (109° to Saturn's equator), in a retrograde direction and with an eccentricity of 0.2990, very similar to Bestla's orbit.
+Narvi's orbit can temporarily fall into secular resonance with Saturn.
 Narvi's rotation period is 10.21±0.02 hours, and its light curve has three minima like Siarnaq and Ymir.
 Unlike the other triangular moons, however, one minimum is much higher than the others, and the maximum that is a half-period ahead is much lower.

 Naming

 It was named in January 2005 after Narfi, a giant in Norse mythology.
 The name was approved by the IAU Working Group on Planetary System Nomenclature on 21 January 2005.